papis/papis/doc/source/default_settings.rst

     The format of a library when shown in a picker, e.g. when using ``papis --pick-lib export --all``.
 The format takes a dictionary named ``library`` with the keys *name*, *dir*, and *paths*.

+.. papis-config:: document-field-types

+   A list of strings ``key:type`` items defining expected types for document keys.
+The type should be a builtin Python type.
+For example, this can be ``["year:int", "tags:list"]`` to check that the year is an integer and the tags are given as a list in a document.
+These values are used in the ``papis doctor`` check ``key-type``, in the ``papis update`` command, etc.

+   **Note**: This configuration option was previously available as ``doctor-key-type-keys`` and ``doctor-key-type-check-keys``.
+Both of these are deprecated (starting with Papis 0.16) and will be removed.

+.. papis-config:: document-field-types-extend
+    :type: :class:`~typing.List` [:class:`str`]

+    A list of keys that extend the default ones from :confval:`document-field-types`.
+    This list extends instead of overwriting the given keys.

+    **Note**: This configuration option was previously available as ``doctor-key-type-keys-extend``.
+This version is deprecated (starting with Papis 0.16) and will be removed.

 .. papis-config:: csl-style